 Toroi is a dish of fresh mussels combined with pūhā (Sonchus species, commonly known as sow thistle) and mussel stock to create a distinct and flavoursome relish or soup.

-When the sun comes out after the rains, harore can be found by following the smell.
+When the sun comes out after rain, harore can be found by following the smell.
 Native mushrooms are very pungent when they burst forth.
 They have to be harvested quickly to beat the bugs and insects that can strip a wall of mushrooms on a bank or a log in no time.
 If the bugs have beaten you there, harvest the fungi, then immerse them in water, and lift them out again to clean.
 Shake them and spread them on a tray to dry.

 Māori knew of many varieties of edible fungus including harore (bootlace mushroom), hakeka (wood ear) and pukurau (puffballs).
 Fungi grew abundantly in the cool, damp New Zealand bush.

 Harore grow in a very specific, moist, humid environment.
 They appear only for a short time each year, but in large quantities.
-They are then harvested and preserved for the off season.
+They are then harvested and preserved for the off-season.